sws2apps/sws2apps-api/CONTRIBUTING.md

 Environment variables are required in order to locally run this API.
 Please find below the necessary instructions on how to create them.

-- FINGERPRINT_API_SERVER_KEY: Fingerprint Pro Secret API Key.
-To create this value, create a free account on [Fingerprint Pro](https://dashboard.fingerprint.com/).
-In the left side navigation, click on API Keys > Create Key > Secret API Key.
+- USER_PARSER_API_KEY: create an account at [https://www.userparser.com/](https://www.userparser.com/) and get your API KEY from the dashboard page.
 - GMAIL_ADDRESS: the email address you want to use for testing.
 - GMAIL_APP_PASSWORD: your gmail address app password.
 To create this value, follow [this guide](https://support.google.com/mail/answer/185833).
 - GMAIL_SENDER_NAME: sender name for your email address.
 - JW_CDN: set the value to be `https://app.jw-cdn.org/apis/pub-media/GETPUBMEDIALINKS?`
 - JW_FINDER: set the value to be `https://www.jw.org/finder?`
-- JW_COUNTRY_API: set the value to be `https://apps.jw.org/api/donations.v1/countries?`
+- APP_COUNTRY_API: set the value to be `https://collect-api.sws2apps.com/countries?`
-- JW_CONGREGATION_API: set the value to be `https://apps.jw.org/api/conventions/convention-congregation-list`
+- APP_CONGREGATION_API: set the value to be `https://collect-api.sws2apps.com/congregations?`
 - FIREBASE_APP_NAME: your Firebase Project ID defined in the Firebase Console.
 - FIRESTORE_EMULATOR_HOST: the `Host:Port` for Firestore Emulator.